Lawrence Seymour Goodman

 Lawrence Seymour Goodman (24 September 1920 – 18 July 2021) was a British airman and bomber pilot, who served in World War II.
 He was the last surviving wartime pilot of the No. 617 Squadron RAF (a.k.a. the Dambusters) which carried out Operation Chastise, although he did not join the squadron until after the operation.

-He completed 30 operations before the cessation of hostilities in May 1945.
+Known in 617 squadron as “Benny” Goodman, he completed 30 operations before the cessation of hostilities in May 1945.
 He then served with Transport Command.
 He was awarded the Légion d’honneur in 2016.

 Early life

 Goodman was born in West London into a Jewish family according to AJEX and educated at Herne Bay College in Kent, where he became a member of the Officers' Training Corps.

 In 1937, he enrolled in an electrical engineering course prior to joining his father's film and advertising business in London.

 Second World War

 Shortly after the outbreak of the war, Goodman volunteered for the Royal Air Force Volunteer Reserve and was accepted for aircrew training.
 He joined the Royal Air Force (RAF) in 1940.